busterjs/buster-docs/getting-started.rst

 While ``node test/my-test.js`` is nice and convenient, you want to use the ``buster-test`` binary to get at the full power of Buster.JS.
 Open a terminal, ``cd`` to your project, and type in ``buster test``.
-Here's the output from the test run of :ref:`buster-args`:
+Here's the output from the test run of :ref:`posix-argv-parser`:

 .. image:: _static/node-testing/buster-test-node.png
     :width: 633